Frequently Asked Questions

 Yes.
 The public is welcome to submit oral or written testimony on any agenda item at all Council and Committee meetings.
 Oral testimony may also be received by telephone from each of the Council district offices for Council and Committee meetings held in the Council Chamber.

 See How to testify.

-6. What is the procedure to testify at a Committee meeting?
+6. What is the procedure to testify at a Council meeting?

 Oral and written testimonies are accepted on any agenda item.
 The Council receives oral testimony first from persons whose testimony forms are submitted prior to the convening of the meeting.
 Initially, each person will be allowed to speak for three minutes on each item, and at the discretion of the Council Chair, an additional minute may be granted to conclude the testimony.
 An additional three minutes on each item will be granted to those who are unable to conclude their testimony, after all others desiring to speak have been heard.